JuIioCesar/Game/README.md

 ![](https://img.shields.io/badge/Communication Channel-Slack-blue.svg)
 ![](https://img.shields.io/badge/Twitter-juiiocesar-blue.svg)

 Game is a native workspace that contains a basic architecture for game development on iOS, OSX and tvOS.
-That allows the developer to share code between these platforms
+It allows the developer to share code between the mentioned platforms.

 ##Coding Style
-We are following the [Github's swift style guide](https://github.com/github/swift-style-guide)
+The [Github's swift style guide](https://github.com/github/swift-style-guide) is being followed.

 ##Clean code
-Please remember this points every time you write code
+Please remember the mentioned points every time you code.

-* Bad code does too much – Clean code is focused
+* Bad code does too much – Clean code is focused.
-* The language you wrote your code with should look like it was made for the problem
+* The language you wrote your code with, should look like it was made for the problem.
-* It should not be redundant
+* It should not be redundant.
-* Reading your code should be pleasant
+* Reading your code should be a pleasant task.
-* Can be easily extended by any other developer
+* Can be easily extended by any other developer.
-* It should have minimal dependencies
+* It should have minimal dependencies.
-* Smaller is better
+* Smaller is better.
-* It should be expressive
+* It should be expressive.
-* Use descriptive variable names
+* Use descriptive variable names.
-* Never Cut-and-paste code
+* Never Cut-and-paste code.
 * Omit needless code!

 ##Contributing